kingdommm/MSACA_pytorch/README.md

 ## Dataset
 The meta-data of the Weibo and GossipCop datasets used in our experiments are available in their papers.
 - Multimodal Fusion with Recurrent Neural Networks for Rumor Detection on Microblogs [论文地址](https://dl.acm.org/doi/10.1145/3123266.3123454)
-- Verifying Multimedia Use at MediaEval 2016 [项目地址](https://github.com/MKLab-ITI/image-verification-corpus/tree/master/mediaeval2016)
+- Fakenewsnet: A data repository with news content, social context, and spatiotemporal information for studying fake news on social media [项目地址](https://github.com/KaiDMML/FakeNewsNet))

-## Running the code
+## Running code
 The `train.py` is the main file for running the code.

 ## Reference📜